Skip to content

 Example

-In my lease for a car with FBT base value $75,500, I pay roughly $19,000 pre-tax for my FBT-exempt novated lease.
+In my lease for a car with FBT base value $75,500, I pay roughly $19,000 pre-tax per year for my FBT-exempt novated lease.

-If this lease is FBT-applicable, I would instead have to pay $15,100 post-tax, with only roughly ~$4,000 pre-tax remaining.2
+If this lease were FBT-applicable, I would instead have to pay $15,100 post-tax, with only around $4,000 pre-tax remaining.2

 This results in much lower saving due to much less payment being funded with pre-tax dollars.